gmu-gd/senior22-fall/thankyou/index.md

 layout: interior
 title: Thank You
 ---
-Thanks for submitting the form!
+Thanks for answering our questions!

 While you are here are a few other things for you to check out:
 * Join the Discord/Slack